-Changing Macbook hard drive was very easy, and I thought changing Macbook Pro hard disk will also be easy.
+Changing MacBook hard drive was very easy, and I thought that changing a MacBook Pro hard disk will also be easy.
 It turns out that I had to deal with 27 screws, some of them are Philips-head screw type, and some others are Torx screw type.
 Thankfully the guys at iFixit has made a wonderful tutorial.

 As a tip: I use my digital camera to take pictures of every step, In case I forgot what is the previous state of the things I take apart.